menu

-On a recent visit to my house, my granddaughter Kate announced that she wanted to play with playdough and build a pineapple waterfall with grandma.
-Kate, like many youngsters her age, has a special fascination with fountains and flowing water of almost every kind.
-That’s what makes the neighborhood splash pad so much fun.
+On a visit to my house several years ago, my granddaughter announced that she wanted to play with playdough and build a pineapple waterfall with grandma.
+My grandaughter, “K”, loved water of every type and she could find water to splash in almost anywhere.
+Taking her to the splash pad was always a particular delight for me.

 toddler water fountain

-If there is water, she is usually able to find a few rocks nearby to toss in as well.
-She and I spend quite a bit of time throwing rocks.
-My job is to gather them up and keep her pockets full.
-Her job is to make as big a splash as possible.
+If she found water, she could almost always find a few rocks to toss in.
+She and I spent quite a bit of time throwing rocks.
+My job was to gather them up and keep her pockets full.
+Her job was to make as big a splash as possible.

-Kate and I on a recent camping trip, hunting for rocks she can toss into the lake.
+K and I on a camping trip, hunting for rocks she could toss into the lake.

 water fountain